 Not convinced?
 Read the small print!

-The Best High Altitude & Trekking Travel Insurance Policies
+Overview: Best High Altitude & Trekking Travel Insurance

-After trying several coverage options for long treks and expeditions in the Nepal Himalayas, Tanzania, and South America, I've concluded that Global Rescue currently offers the best coverage for my trips.
+Verdict: After trying several coverage options for long treks and expeditions in the Nepal Himalayas, Tanzania, and South America, I've concluded that Global Rescue still offers the best coverage for my trips at the best price.

-However, the best rescue and travel insurance policies for you can vary greatly depending on the specifics of your trip and the destination, from the Everest Base Camp Trek in Nepal to the K2 Base Camp Trek in the Karakoram, or even trips in the South American Andes.
+That said, the best rescue and travel insurance for you will depend heavily on your trip specifics and destination—whether you're tackling the Everest Base Camp Trek in Nepal, the K2 Base Camp in the Karakoram, or exploring the peaks of the South American Andes.

 1. Global Rescue Membership